Concussion Management Clinic

-South Shore Hospital's Sports Concussion Clinic addresses the specific needs of young athletes (18 years and younger) who sustain a sports-related concussion.
+South Shore Hospital's Youth Sports Concussion Clinic addresses the specific needs of young athletes (18 years and younger) who sustain a sports-related concussion.
 The clinic is led by Janet Kent, MD, who is board-certified in physical medicine and rehabilitation and has worked with patients with brain injuries for more than 10 years.

 Physicians evaluate young athletes suspected of having a concussion.
 The doctor explains the proper management of the injury to athletes and their parents, prescribes any needed medications and treatments to control or improve symptoms and medically clears athletes for safe return to play when they are fully recovered.

-Staff member pediatrician David Morin, MD, explains, “A lot of what we thought we knew about evaluating concussions in the past was quite subjective.
+A pediatric staff member, explains, “A lot of what we thought we knew about evaluating concussions in the past was quite subjective.
 Thanks to recent advancements and ImPACT neurocognitive testing, a program like ours is able to get more measured data that is very specific and accurate to help us diagnose and manage concussions, and to know when an athlete has recovered and can safely return to sports and school.”

 Call 781-624-2525 to book a Concussion Clinic appointment.

 ImPACT Neurocognitive Testing - Ending the Guessing Game in Concussion Recovery